 Rachel Boarman is a Certified Babywearing Consultant trained through the Center for Babywearing Studies.
 Rachel has completed both the Foundations and Progressions courses through the Center for Babywearing Studies.
-She maintains a babywearing instructional YouTube Channel under the username “Wrapping Rachel” which has over 80 babywearing instructional videos for all carrier types and nearly 2 million video views.
+She maintains a babywearing instructional YouTube Channel under the username “Wrapping Rachel” which has over 90 babywearing instructional videos for all carrier types and over 2.5 million video views.
 Rachel volunteers as a Master Babywearing Educator for Babywearing International of Southern Maryland which she founded in 2012.
-Rachel does volunteer babywearing educator training and continuing education for BWI of Southern Maryland and serves as the chapter president.
-She also serves on the Babywearing International Education Committee, where she collaborates with other educators to create babywearing resources for caregivers and other babywearing educators.
+Rachel does volunteer babywearing educator training and continuing education for BWI of Southern Maryland.
+She also served on the Babywearing International Education Committee, where she collaborated with other educators to create babywearing resources for caregivers and other babywearing educators.
 Rachel served for two years on the Board of Directors for Babywearing International as Education Coordinator.
-Rachel has taught a workshop at the International Babywearing Conference in 2014 on newborn babywearing and has been featured in her local news describing the benefits of babywearing.
+Rachel has taught wrapping workshops at the International Babywearing Conferences in 2014 and 2016 and at the Academic Babywearing Conference in Japan.
+She has been featured in her local news describing the benefits of babywearing.
 For more information on Rachel’s babywearing experience, please see her resume.
 Rachel is a passionate advocate of babywearing and loves helping caregivers and babies get comfortable with their baby carrier.

 Q&A with Rachel